codeunary/lua5-vsproject/README.md

 - VS2015

 ## Usage
+- [Download](https://www.lua.org/download.html) Lua source from the official website.
-Put this repository into the Lua source code directory, and open the desired version of `Lua5.sln` in Visual Studio, e.g.,
+- Put this repository into the Lua source code directory, and open the desired version of `Lua5.sln` in Visual Studio, e.g.,
 ```
 lua-5.3.3